prasoon2211/vox/README.md

-# Article to Speech Converter
+# Vox - Listen to articles

 This React application converts web articles to speech using OpenAI's Text-to-Speech API.
 Users can input article URLs, convert them to audio, and manage their audio history.